harlan-zw/harlanzw.com-vitepress/app/blog/nuxt-performance-optimisations/index.md

 ## Why is your Nuxt.js slow?

-Nuxt is an abstraction layer on top of webpack.
-You don't need to understand webpack to use Nuxt and that is the beauty of it.
+Nuxt.js is a high level abstraction layer on top of webpack.
+You don't need to understand webpack to use Nuxt.

-Once your app starts to grow though, you may notice things start to get sluggish.
-While Nuxt does a good job of optimising, you can squeeze even more performance out of it with some trade-offs.
+While Nuxt does optimise the webpack build for you, you may notice things start to get sluggish as your app grows.

+I can't give you the solution to every performance problem, but I'll go over some performance improvements that all Nuxt apps could benefit from.

+Every app is different and are going to have their own bottlenecks.
+That's why we'll start with measuring your app and see what's taking the most time.

-## Measure
+### Speed Measure Webpack

-Since all Nuxt apps are going to look different, it's important you are testing the speed changes yourself to make sure that the changes are worth it.

-speed-measure-webpack-plugin
+The speed-measure-webpack-plugin is a tool to diagnose

 ```shell
 yarn add -D speed-measure-webpack-plugin